-Periodically the question comes up on the origins of the six-pointed brewers’ star, familiar for centuries in iconography and design as a symbol of the brewer’s art, while at the same time evoking for many the Jewish Star of David.
+Periodically, the question comes up on the origins of the six-pointed brewers’ star.
+It is familiar for centuries in beer iconography and design, while at the same time evoking for many the Jewish Star of David.

 The hexagram is not exclusive to Jewry but has long been associated with them, with roots at least to the early common era.

-The brewing star is sometimes rendered as a five-pointed star, for example in the Texas Lone Star beer’s labels, but classically was a six-star type, sometimes with interlocking triangles as shown above.
+The star is sometimes rendered as a five-pointed, for example in Texas Lone Star’s beer labels, but classically was six-pointed, sometimes with two interlocking triangles as above.

-Initially the star seemed to predominate in breweries in Bavaria and the Czech lands but with the spread of bottom fermentation it was commonly found in, or associated with, breweries as far afield as St. Louis and Strasbourg.
+Initially, the star predominated in Bavaria and the Czech lands.
+With the spread of bottom-fermentation it was commonly found in, or associated with, breweries as far afield as St. Louis and Strasbourg.

-The most common explanation is that the star is a symbol of alchemy.
-I have read this many times, and the premier consumer beer writer, Michael Jackson (1942-2007) supported the theory in his The World Guide to Beer (1977).
+The most common explanation assigns the star to a system of alchemy.
+The premier modern consumer beer writer, Michael Jackson (1942-2007) supported this theory in his The World Guide to Beer (1977).

-It seems to many, and did to me for a long time, counter-intuitive that the Jewish people had anything to do with the brewing star and alchemy must have explained its function in brewing as, for one thing, Jews historically played a relatively small role in brewing whether in Germany or elsewhere.
+It seems to many, and did to me for a long time, counter-intuitive that Jews could have anything to do with the brewing star, and that alchemy therefore must explain its brewing origin.
+For one thing, Jews historically played a small role in world brewing, in Germany or elsewhere.

-They had more of a role in hop factoring in Germany, and in the retailing of beer and other alcohol there and in many countries, as well as having made a marked contribution to brewing science as I discussed earlier via such figures such as Anton Schwarz, Max Henius, and the Wallerstein brothers in the U.S.
+They had some role in hop factoring in Germany, and in the retailing of beer and other alcohol there and in many countries.
+They also made a marked contribution to brewing science as I’ve discussed.
+Illustrative figures include Anton Schwarz, Max Henius, the Wallerstein brothers, and Joseph Owades (all U.S.-based).

-Of course, some breweries were owned in whole or partly by Jewish entrepreneurs, well-known examples include Ottakringer in Vienna (Kuffner family) and Rheingold in Brooklyn (the Liebmanns).
-It seems Lowenbrau in Munich as well had partial Jewish ownership before the Nazi era.
+To be sure, some breweries were owned in whole or in part by Jews.
+Examples include Ottakringer in Vienna (the Kuffner family) and Rheingold in Brooklyn (the Liebmanns).
+It seems Lowenbrau in Munich had partial Jewish ownership before the Nazi era.

-But in most countries the Jewish role in brewing beer was minimal: so how could the brewing star relate to them?
+But in most countries the Jewish role in beer-making was minimal.
+So how could the brewing star relate to them?

-Another reason for a lack of likely connection and I’ll be frank here: the history of the Jews in the German lands is often sorrowful to an extreme, so why would brewing, a German national custom, take as a symbol one belonging to the Jewish people, persecuted off and on for centuries there?
+Another reason for the lack of seeming connection, and I’ll be frank here, is the history of the Jews in the German lands: often dolorous to an extreme.
+Why would brewing, a German cultural heritage, take as a symbol one belonging to the Jewish people, persecuted off and on for centuries there?

-Nonetheless a German scholar-brewer, Dr. Matthias Trum of Heller Trum Brewery in Bamberg, wrote a doctoral thesis in 2002 that argues Jews may well be at the origins of the brewer’s star.
-Heller Trum is well-known internationally for its fine range of smoked beer (as the type is known) under the Schlenkerla name.
+Nonetheless, a German scholar-brewer, Dr. Matthias Trum of Heller Trum Brewery in Bamberg, argued in a 2002 doctoral thesis that Jews may well be at the origins of the brewer’s star.
+Heller Trum is known internationally for its fine range of smoked beer (as the type is known) under the Schlenkerla label.

-You can read a summary of his argument here from the Schlenkerla website, note especially the Conclusion.
-The language is somewhat stilted and ungrammatical but this is simply due to an inelegant translation from German.
+You can read a summary of his argument here on the Schlenkerla website, note especially the Conclusion.
+The language is somewhat stilted and ungrammatical but this is due simply to an awkward translation from German.

-The argument puts forth that alchemy is not involved and that early Jewish communities in Bavaria and Prague used the symbol as a sign of protection for their community, and thus the star was more a secular than a religious/Old Testament symbol of Judaism.
-A modern instance of use of the star in the sense of community defence is its appearance on the flag of the State of Israel.
+The argument goes this way.
+Early Jewish communities in Bavaria and Prague used the symbol as a sign of protection for their community.
+Hence, the star was more a secular than a religious/Old Testament symbol.
+A modern instance for community defence is the star on the flag of the State of Israel.